-In the event of any liquidation, dissolution or winding-up of the Company, which would include the sale of the Company, the Series B convertible preferred stockholders shall be entitled to be paid, before any distribution or payment is made upon the holders of Series A convertible preferred stock or common stock, an amount per share equal to the Series B original issue price, plus any Series B original dividend declared but unpaid thereon, plus any unpaid Series B accruing dividends accrued thereon, beginning in January 2018, plus any other dividends declared but unpaid thereon.
-Any assets remaining following the preferential distribution to the holders of Series B convertible preferred stock shall be available for distribution to the holders of Series A convertible preferred stock in an amount per share equal to the Series A original issue price, plus any dividends declared but unpaid thereon.
-In the event that assets remain after all the preferential amounts required to be paid to the holders of shares of preferred stock are paid, the remaining assets shall be distributed among the holders of the shares of preferred stock and common stock, ratably among all holders of preferred stock and common stock pro-rata based on the number of shares held by each holder, treating the preferred stock as if they had been converted to common stock prior to such liquidation, dissolution, or winding-up.
+In the event of any liquidation, dissolution or winding-up of the Company, which would include the sale of the Company, the Series B convertible preferred stockholders were entitled to be paid, before any distribution or payment could be made upon the holders of Series A convertible preferred stock or common stock, an amount per share equal to the Series B original issue price, plus any Series B original dividend declared but unpaid thereon, plus any unpaid Series B accruing dividends accrued thereon, beginning in January 2018, plus any other dividends declared but unpaid thereon.
+Any assets remaining following the preferential distribution to the holders of Series B convertible preferred stock would have been available for distribution to the holders of Series A convertible preferred stock in an amount per share equal to the Series A original issue price, plus any dividends declared but unpaid thereon.
+In the event that assets remained after all the preferential amounts required to be paid to the holders of shares of preferred stock are paid, the remaining assets would have been distributed among the holders of the shares of preferred stock and common stock, ratably among all holders of preferred stock and common stock pro-rata based on the number of shares held by each holder, treating the preferred stock as if they had been converted to common stock prior to such liquidation, dissolution, or winding-up.

-The maximum amount to be distributed to holders of Series B convertible preferred stock is the greater of three times the Series B original issue price or the amount the holders would have received if all shares of Series B convertible preferred stock had been converted into common stock immediately prior to such liquidation, dissolution or winding-up of the Company.
-The maximum amount to be distributed to holders of Series A convertible preferred stock is the greater of three times the Series A original issue price or the amount the holders would have received if all shares of Series A convertible preferred stock had been converted into common stock immediately prior to such liquidation, dissolution or winding-up of the Company.
+The maximum amount distributed to holders of Series B convertible preferred stock would have been the greater of three times the Series B original issue price or the amount the holders would have received if all shares of Series B convertible preferred stock had been converted into common stock immediately prior to such liquidation, dissolution or winding-up of the Company.
+The maximum amount distributed to holders of Series A convertible preferred stock would have been the greater of three times the Series A original issue price or the amount the holders would have received if all shares of Series A convertible preferred stock had been converted into common stock immediately prior to such liquidation, dissolution or winding-up of the Company.

-Because a majority of voting power of the outstanding common stock can be obtained without the Company's approval, redemption of the Convertible Preferred Stock can be triggered.
-This requires the Company to record the Convertible Preferred Stock in temporary equity between liabilities and equity in the balance sheet.
-Convertible Preferred Stock has been recorded net of issuance costs.
-The Company has not recorded any accretion to redemption value as it is not required until redemption becomes probable.
+Because a majority of voting power of the outstanding common stock could be obtained without the Company's approval, redemption of the Convertible Preferred Stock could have been triggered.
+This required the Company to record the Convertible Preferred Stock in temporary equity between liabilities and equity in the balance sheet.
+Convertible Preferred Stock was recorded net of issuance costs.